SICKAG/sick_scan_xd/README.md

 ### ROS services

 On ROS-1 and ROS-2, services can be used to send COLA commands to the sensor.
-This can be very helpfull for diagnosis, f.e. by querying the device status or its id.
+This can be very helpful for diagnosis, e.g. by querying the device status or its id.

 Use the following examples to run a cola commond on ROS-1:
 ```